 East Carolina University

-Duke University School of Medicine in conjunction with the departments of Surgery, Ophthalmology, Otolaryngology, Medicine, Psychiatry, OB/GYN, Pediatrics, Emergency Medicine, Anesthesiology, Dermatology, Neurology, Neurosurgery, Pathology, Radiology and Head and Neck Surgery & Communication Sciences will award a number of scholarships to underrepresented minority (URM, as defined by the AAMC) fourth year medical students for the Visiting Clinical Scholars Program to support their participation in a clinical elective.
+Duke University School of Medicine in conjunction with the departments of Orthopaedic Surgery, Ophthalmology, Otolaryngology, Medicine, Psychiatry, OB/GYN, Pediatrics, Emergency Medicine, Anesthesiology, Dermatology, Neurology, Neurosurgery, Pathology, Radiology and Head and Neck Surgery & Communication Sciences will award a number of scholarships to underrepresented minority (URM, as defined by the AAMC) fourth year medical students for the Visiting Clinical Scholars Program to support their participation in a clinical elective.

 The Scholars will participate in a 4-week clinical elective during the fall or winter application and interview season for residency.